Home

 our creations to life with colorful paints.
 These clay ornaments will be a joyful way to celebrate the season and highlight nature’s quiet beauty.

 Materials will be provided.
-Siblings should register as participants.
+Siblings should register as participants, and parents and caregivers are asked to stay with children for classes.
 Our instructor, Ginger, teaches art to students of all ages at Woodmere, Abington Art Center, and Moore College of Art.

 Saturday, November 8